SunnyDeng/azure-content-dede/articles/hdinsight-dotnet-avro-serialization.md

                 }
             }

-            //Deleting file using given path
-            private void RemoveFile(string path)
+            //Deleting file by using the given path private void RemoveFile(string path)
             {
                 if (File.Exists(path))